castifi/loopback-connector-docusign/example/README.md

 # loopback-connector-docusign-example

-This is an example project using the Docusign Loopback connector. **It doesn't work right now**
+This is an example project using the Docusign Loopback connector.

 ## Running the example for yourself